atk14/Atk14Eshop/public/styleguides/02-components/26-category-list.md

 ## Variations with category teasers and/or category images.

 If catagory items contains teasers and/or images, add <code>list--categories--teasers</code> and/or <code>list--categories--images</code> modifier classes.
 In category view these classes are added automaticaly depending on whether the first list item has image and/or teaser.
-These classes affect mainly vertical alignment of items.
+These classes affect mainly vertical alignment and spacing of items.

 [example]
 <section class="section--child-categories">